apache/flink/docs/dev/execution_configuration.md

 - `enableForceAvro()` / **`disableForceAvro()`**.
 Avro is not forced by default.
 Forces the Flink AvroTypeInformation to use the Avro serializer instead of Kryo for serializing Avro POJOs.

 - `enableObjectReuse()` / **`disableObjectReuse()`** By default, objects are not reused in Flink.
 Enabling the object reuse mode will instruct the runtime to reuse user objects for better performance.
-Keep in mind that this can lead to bugs when the user-code function of an operation is not aware of this behavior.
+Keep in mind that this can lead to bugs when the user-defined function of an operation is not aware of this behavior.

 - **`enableSysoutLogging()`** / `disableSysoutLogging()` JobManager status updates are printed to `System.out` by default.
 This setting allows to disable this behavior.